 TAN SRI FOONG CHENG YUEN, appointed on 18 January 2016, is an Independent Non-Executive Director of the Company.
 Tan Sri Foong retired as an Independent Non-Executive Director of the Company at the conclusion of the Company's 49th Annual General Meeting held on 1 June 2017 in accordance with Section 129 of the Companies Act 1965.
-On the same day, Tan Sri Foong was appointed as an Independent Non-Executive Director of the Company dated 1 June 2017.
+On the same day, Tan Sri Foong was appointed as an Independent Non-Executive Director of the Company pursuant to a resolution of the Board of Directors of the Company dated 1 June 2017.
 On 1 January 2019, Tan Sri Foong was appointed as the Deputy Chairman/Independent Non-Executive Director of the Company.